inthecyber/securityonion-n8n-workflows/README.md

 Any contribution, feedback or idea is welcome.

+You can find a more detailed explanation of this project in our [blog post](https://posts.inthecyber.com/automated-threat-intelligence-analysis-with-n8n-and-security-onion-1f4e7b41327e).

 ### Technical Details

 * `workflows/IP_Reputation.json` is the **IP workflow** described in the blog post.